Olowe of Ise

+Life and career

 Olowe, originally Olowere, was born in Efon-Alaiye, a town known as a major cultural centre in Yorubaland, but he lived most of his life in the city of Ise.
 He was initially employed as a messenger at the court of King Arinjale, the Oba of Ise.
 It is a matter of dispute whether his artistic career began as an apprenticeship or arose purely from his own natural talent.
 His fame as a sculptor appears to have begun at Ise under the patronage of Arinjale before spreading throughout eastern Yorubaland.
 Olowe was summoned to Ilesa, Ikere, Akure, Idanre, Ogbagi and other towns located within a 60-mile radius (96.75 kilometers) to create elaborate household (such as doors and veranda posts), personal and ritual objects for wealthy families.

 Olowe's status as a celebrated artist was recorded by his contemporaries in Yoruba oral praise poetry known as oriki.
 For instance, a song sung by one of his wives was recorded in 1988.